 But Chinese food isn’t often enjoyed on a Keto diet largely because the classic dishes we’re used to don’t always translate well given the breading and sauces.

-These carby, sugary additions are, at least seemingly, essential to those dishes, but once you start Keto, you’ll soon realize that these aren’t the best options for your body anymore.
+These carby, sugary additions seem essential to those dishes, but once you start Keto, you’ll soon realize that these aren’t the best options for your body anymore.

-To get that flavor we all know and love you can definitely have your choice between soy sauce, coconut aminos, and liquid aminos.
-I know some people are funky about soy on keto, so I want to make sure you know it’s not the end all be all.
+I know some people are a little iffy about soy on keto, so I want to make sure you know it’s not the end all be all.

 Here’s the nutrition info for one serving (1/4 of the recipe) If this won’t fit in your daily macros, simply reduce your portion.
 This amount (1/4 of the recipe) will definitely be enough for a full meal: